All Episodes

 Then he's also putting everybody on notice.

-Hey, look, that's on the operation.
+Hey, look, that's on their operation.

-The guy was driving a white truck, he went this way.
+The guy was driving a white truck.

 Because they're on Interstate Highway 10 here, which I showed you guys on the highway.

-you can see Interstate Highway 10 cuts through.
+You can see Interstate Highway 10 cuts through.

 And this is a long highway, guys.